intel/ai-reference-models/docs/image_segmentation/tensorflow/Tutorial.md

 ## Conclusion
 The optimization of TensorFlow allows for deep learning models built for this common framework to run faster on Intel® processors to increase scaling and analytical flexibility.
-The Xeon® processor is designed to scale effectively to reduce training time of machine learning models.
+Intel® Xeon® processors are designed to scale effectively to reduce training time of machine learning models.
-The collaboration between Intel® and Google engineers to optimize TensorFlow for higher performance on CPUs is part of ongoing efforts to increase the flexibility of AI applications by running on multiple running on multiple hardware platforms.
+The collaboration between Intel and Google engineers to optimize TensorFlow for higher performance on CPUs is part of ongoing joint efforts to increase the flexibility of AI applications by running on multiple hardware platforms.
-Intel® believes the expansion of this accessibility is critical in the development of the next generation of AI models.
+Intel believes the expansion of this accessibility is critical in the development of the next generation of AI models.